My Pardon

 ~15 min

-We tell you exactly where to go and what to say when you walk in.
+Walk into any RCMP-accredited location.
+We tell you exactly where to go and what to ask for.
+Done in 15 minutes.

 Write your statement